alievent/harassment-analysis/README.md

 # harassment-analysis
-This repository is for harassment analysis on safeCity data.
+This repository is for harassment analysis on Safecity data.
 This work is a research project expanding the work in paper, "SafeCity: Understanding Diverse Forms of Sexual Harassment Personal Stories".
 The original data sets for experiment and raw text are available on https://github.com/swkarlekar/safecity.
 The reports is public available on http://www.maps.safecity.in/reports.
 Please contact SafeCity moderators at http://maps.safecity.in/contact for permission before the use of this data.
-We thank the SafeCity moderators for granting the permission of using the data.
+We thank the Safecity moderators for granting the permission of using the data.

 The annotation data of key element and story classifications are located in /data directory.
 The ids ( in each of the train, dev, test file) are corresponding to order of the stories in each of the train, dev, test dataset published on https://github.com/swkarlekar/safecity.
 This data is for research purposes only.